Bet on The Belmont Stakes

 If your opinions are strong about multiple horses in the Belmont Stakes, consider building an intra-race exotic like an exacta, trifecta, or superfecta wager.
 You have to pick the first two, three, or four finishers in exact order but if you’re right, it pays!
 If you like horses in other stakes races before or after the Belmont, try a multi-race bet like a Daily Double, Pick 3, Pick 4, Pick 5, or Pick 6!

-Before that, however, the field will start to take shape in a preliminary fashion.
+Still, the field is beginning to come together in a preliminary fashion.
 Between horses who do well in other Triple Crown races and horses who move forward in Prep races like the Peter Pan (G3), the Belmont can be a great place to find longshots.
 Just ask anyone who had a win bet on a horse like 70-1 winner Sarava or 38-1 winner Da’ Tara!

 Triple Crown Trail